Instrument/emotobooth/README.md

 The display backend is a simple express webapp that:

 1. serves the frontend (static files)
-1. serves the processed images and simple JSON data about them via an API
+2. serves the processed images and their JSON data via API
-1. provides a websocket to receive notifications of new images
+3. provides a websocket to receive notifications of new images

 #### Socket Testing
 There is a simple socket test page that will alert when a job completes the